ChasinSpin/astrid/docs/FAQ.md

 * **I have multiple Astrids, do I need a computer for each one?**

 	Only one computer/tablet or phone is needed to control all Astrids

+* **Do I need an Astrid Mini Display for every Astrid?**

+	No, you only need one for all the Astrids you own, it can be unplugged and moved to another Astrid

 * **Whats the best device to control Astrid?**